michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 72

-1. A Psalm for Solomon.Give the king thy judgments, O God, and thy righteousness unto the king’s son.for: or, of
+1. A Psalm for Solomon.Give the king thy judgments, O God, and thy righteousness unto the king’s son.

 2. He shall judge thy people with righteousness, and thy poor with judgment.